Are you a foreign citizen and also a brilliant scientist, top chef, or exceptional artist?

 - If the petition is based on your extraordinary achievements in the motion picture or television industry, separate consultations are required from a labor and a management organization with expertise in your field of endeavor;

 - A copy of any written contract between you and the petitioner or a summary of the terms of the oral agreement under which you will be employed.

 2) Evidence that you have received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy, or Director’s Guild Award, or evidence of at least (3) three of the following:

 - Performed or will perform services as a lead or starring participant in productions or events which have a distinguished reputation, as evidenced by critical reviews, advertisements, publicity releases, publications, contracts, or endorsements;

-- A high salary or other substantial remuneration for services about others in the field, as shown by contracts or other reliable evidence.
+- A high salary or other substantial remuneration for services for others in the field, as shown by contracts or other reliable evidence.

 Also, note that if the above standards do not readily apply to your occupation in the arts, you may submit comparable evidence to establish your eligibility.
 However, this standard does not apply to the motion picture or television industry.

-You can stay in the U.S. for three years on an O visa.
-Extensions of one (1) year increments may be granted, if more time is required by the O visa holder.
+You can stay in the U.S. for three years on an O-Visa.
+Extensions of one (1) year increments may be granted if the O-Visa holder requires more time.

-If you possess an extraordinary ability in your field or have a highly acclaimed piece of work or talent, and would like to come to the United States to continue your work, then you may be eligible for an O visa.
-Your skills and abilities in your particular field must be proven before your entry into the United States.
-On an O visa your spouse and children, as well as various individuals who are essential to your work or talent may accompany you.
+Suppose you possess an extraordinary ability in your field or have a highly acclaimed piece of work or talent and would like to come to the United States to continue your job.
+In that case, you may be eligible for an O-Visa.
+Your skills and abilities in your particular field must be proven before you enter the United States.
+On an O-Visa, your spouse and children, as well as various individuals who are essential to your work or talent, may accompany you.